 Tl;dr version: Vince is a husband, father, Christian, soccer and hockey fan.
 Introverted.
 Teaches and studies psychology, currently working on Ph.D. in Psychology and BCBA certification.
 Has some qualifications in psychology and coaching.
 Belongs to some organisations.
 Likes some music, movies, TV and books.
 Sometimes works on one of four book-writing projects that may never end.
 Has an awesome wife.

 Vince feels strange writing about himself in the third person, so here is a first person overview of who Vince is.

-I have a Master of Science in Psychology and I am currently working on my Ph.D. in Psychology with an Emphasis in Performance Psychology, both from Grand Canyon University.
-I will be writing a dissertation on the experiences of people with Tourette Syndrome who play sport.
-I want to find out if people who played sport have managed to have a good quality of life and maintain a decent self-esteem.
-Typically Tourette Syndrome decreases these things but sport increases them.
-I hope to find out if people experience sport winning the battle of self-esteem and quality of life over the disorder.
+I teach Introduction to Psychology and Sport Psychology courses.
+I have a Master of Science in Psychology and I am writing a Ph.D. dissertation on the experiences of people with Tourette’s disorder who play sport.
+I want to find out if people who played sport have managed to have a good quality of life and maintain a high self-esteem in the face of Tourette’s disorder.
+Although my academic study of psychology has been 9 years, I have loved and studied psychology for much longer.

 I spent the last 8 years as a volunteer youth soccer coach and have recently decided the time is right to hang up the whistle.
 It was coaching that inspired me to look at social identity and Tourette’s disorder as the focus of my Ph.D. as I could see that sport helped my son find his identity outside of Tourette’s disorder.
 I am confident sport can help others, not just with Tourette’s disorder, but many disorders that leaves people leaving isolated or alone.